kookiatsuetrong/cool/README.md

 Cool! is a purely object-oriented programming language.
 It has been designed for transpile to JavaScript easily.
 The syntax is similar to JavaScript and Java.
 It supports encapsulation, abstraction, inheritance and polymorphism for the current version.
-I'm consider to add static and multiple inheritance to this language in the future.
+I'm consider to add static and other features to this language in the near future.

 The another benefit of the Cool! programming language is its small library or framework.
 So developer can easily to remember and no need to use any IDE.
 A